 Like with face-to-face counselling, please call 07901 99 22 06 or send an enquiry using the contact form below.
 Within 24 hours (although usually much quicker) I will respond to offering a time for an initial consultation via Zoom.
 I am also able to offer sessions via Skype or Microsoft Teams.

 During this initial consultation, you will be able to tell me what’s made you seek counselling and be able to determine if I am someone you’d feel comfortable working with.
 This initial meeting also gives me the chance to ensure that my skill-set is appropriate to your presenting issues.
 Sessions are for 50 minutes and are paid for either by bank transfer or via payment link sent at the conclusion of each session if requested.

 In the first instance, it’s important to check your online counsellor is registered with an appropriate governing body, which will indicate your counsellor is not only fully trained but continues to develop their learning through the required continued professional development.
 I am registered with the BACP.
 UKCP is the other major body.

 Online counselling can offer many of the same benefits as in-person sessions but there are some important distinctions.
 Non-verbal communication (body language) is an important component of counselling and that can be difficult when each party only see each other from the shoulders up.
 It’s also important to ensure you have a private area in which to have your sessions – is there noise from other members of the family?
 Are you going to be interrupted by the front door or the phone?
 Having a private, confidential space is crucial to counselling work and that isn’t something everyone has at home.

 Be sure to set yourself up for your online counselling session too.
-It can be tempting to check that notification on your phone or an email that pops up on your laptop while you’re talking to someone but it might disrupt your attention to the point where something important is missed, and after all, you’re paying for the service so you might as well use it to its full.
+It can be tempting to check that notification on your phone or an email that pops up on your laptop while you’re talking to someone but it might disrupt your attention to the point where something important is missed.